Jottinha/2FA-Email-Authentication/README.md

 ## Implemented Features and Next Steps

   ### Front-End
-User registration
+User registration page
 - [x] User registration screen where users can enter their email, and password.
 - [x] Validation for a valid email address during the registration process.
 - [x] Validation for matching passwords during the registration process.
-- [ ] Function that sends to the email to check if it already exists in DataBase.
+- [ ] Function that sends to back the email to check if it already exists in DataBase.
-- [ ] Function to send the email and password to back-end.
+- [ ] Function to send the new email and password to back-end.
 - [ ] Check if the password entry is null.
 - [ ] Animate sign up button
+- [ ] Function that send email to back and receive the code that user need informe.

-User log in
+User log in page
 - [x] Login screen where users can enter their email and password to access the system.
-- [ ] Function to check if e-mail and password are correct.
+- [ ] Function to check if e-mail and password exist.

-User authentication email
+User authentication page
 - [ ] Create authentication page in html.
 - [ ] Style css to the html authentication page
 - [ ] Create funtion to send e-mail and password to back-end.